TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 ## 7. Variants / Follow-Ups

 - Find index of minimum instead of value.
-- Find number of times rotated â†’ index of min is the rotation count.
+- Find number of times rotated → index of min is the rotation count.
-- Rotated array with duplicates â†’ trickier binary search.
+- Rotated array with duplicates → trickier binary search.
 - Search element in rotated sorted array.
 ---

 ## 8. Tips & Observations

 - Always compare with the rightmost element for easier logic.
-- If whole array is already sorted â†’ return nums[0].
+- If whole array is already sorted → return nums[0].
 - If duplicates exist:
   * Need to shrink boundaries carefully.
 - Rotated sorted array problems ALWAYS revolve around: